Brazil: Petition to halt illegal cattle farms fuelling Amazon rainforest destruction reaches more than 162,000 signatures

 New roads being cut and the appearance of campsites in the protected forest are among the warning signs that this process has begun.
 Amnesty International documented how these activities have been rife in the Uru-Eu-Wau-Wau Indigenous territory in Rondônia, much of which overlaps with the Pacaás Novos National Park, where a federal environmental agent said more than 40km of new roads had appeared since 2017.

 Another tell-tale sign that illegal farmers and grileiros are trying to seize land is the fencing off and burning down of large areas of the forest.
-Amnesty International witnessed and recorded drone footage of this happening in Manoki Indigenous territory in Mato Grosso on 23 August 2019.
+Amnesty International witnessed and of this happening in Manoki Indigenous territory in Mato Grosso on 23 August 2019.

 A Manoki leader told Amnesty International it was part of intensified efforts by ranchers to destroy protected forest and convert the land to cow pasture.
 Amnesty International observed cattle grazing in at least six different locations in Manoki territory.